-Most, but not all, of the women who attend the workshop are between the ages of 45 and 65, and have come out of long marriages or relationships.
+Most, but not all, of the women who attend the workshop are between the ages of 50 and 70 and have come out of long marriages or relationships.
+I am 64.
 Some are on their own for the first time in their lives.
 All have one thing in common: they want to get a better handle on living alone and to feel more content with themselves and their independence.
 Many see this workshop as an extension of the support they are receiving from family, friends, a therapist, and/or their congregation.

 I’m still grieving the loss of my marriage/spouse.
 Is this workshop right for me?